 Transfer students who have completed English Composition I (ENC 1101) or its equivalent and have completed College Algebra (MAC 1105) or its equivalent may be exempt from placement testing.
-Students with a score of 262 or higher on grade 10 Florida Comprehensive Assessment Test (FCAT) 2.0 Reading subtest are eligible for ENC 1101, provided the FCAT test score is no older than 2 years.
 A student who entered 9th grade in a Florida public high school in the 2003-04 school year, or any year thereafter, and earned a standard high school diploma or a student who is serving as an active duty member of the U.S. Armed Services is not required to take a placement test and is not required to enroll in developmental instruction.